SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/📸 Content Capture/📖 Joe's Readwise/Readwise Syncs.md

 [[2024-06-16]] 11:20 AM — Synced 8 highlights from 1 document.
     - 8 highlights from AI Decodes Sperm Whale Language, Revealing a Complex System of Communication

+[[2024-06-17]] 11:04 PM — Synced 3 highlights from 1 document.
+    - 3 highlights from The Great AI Retrenchment Has Begun